This killer rowing machine workout adds bodyweight exercises to torch fat AND build strength

 If you want to sweat, torch calories and build strength in one 20-minute workout, then you've come to the right place...

-We've devised an easy way to up the ante during your next rowing machine workout, simply by adding in some rounds of bodyweight exercises.
+When you're after a full-body workout with one of the best rowing machines, we've devised an easy way to up the ante during your next session, simply by adding in some rounds of bodyweight exercises.

 Thanks to its aerobic nature, a session on the rowing machine has always been a great fat-burning choice.